ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     -

 # Founders
-The individuals that build the company have a vision of the future.
+- The individuals that build the company have a vision of the future.
 Building a product and business is a way to create the future.
+- A unique insight about a market, product, customer that fills a gap
+- Domain Expertise in the founder, why is this founder the right person to be solving this problem?

 ## Good reasons to start a business
 - The world requires a solution in space to make it better off and you're able to fill that gap
+- social impact

 ## Bad reasons to start a business
 - I want to make money
+- ego or prestige
+- lack of opportunities
+-

 ## Urgency vs Importance

-## Urgency vs Importance
+## who to target
+-

 The first days of a company has the founder(s)

+TL;DR: Build things that customers want, better than anyone else.

 Founders
 - Identifying the opportunities